saxenism/solana-my-money/LEARN.md

 ```
 This indicates that now your rpc is set to devnet.

-Now all the commands such as `solana address` , `solana account`, `solana airdrop xxx` would functiona normally, since communication with devnet is happening in an unrestricted way.
+Now all the commands such as `solana address` , `solana account`, `solana airdrop xxx` would function normally, since communication with devnet is happening in an unrestricted way.

 _Please note, when using devnet you can only airdop `5` SOL at a time_